 , is a Lundbeck creation.
 I won’t go into the dubious practices of Lundbeck, suffice to say, don’t believe a word this drug company say; they regularly cause death with their drugs.
 Here’s one of their Clopixol warning letters

 .
 Incidentally, they’re still upholding the ‘chemical imbalance’ rubbish.

 Anyway, back to whether this drug is licensed for children.
 No!
 Absolutely, categorically and emphatically NO!
-In fact, the MIMS (psychiatric bible) website state that this drug is contraindicated
+In fact, the MIMS (drug reference tool for docs) website state that this drug is contraindicated

 in children here.